 - If the security deposit were not withdrawn by the lessor.

-- No upgrades or outside purchased installation was done on the car.
+- No upgrades or outside installation on the car.

-- Faulty engine and transmission or car problems related to mechanical issues are not losses covered by your insurance.
+- Faulty engine and transmission or car problems related to mechanical issues are not losses that are part of your insurance.

-Yes, car theft is covered.
+Yes, car theft is part of your coverage.
 If your car was stolen and was not recovered, alongside your comprehensive insurance is CAR THEFT.
 This will help you out paying the actual cash value of your car.